MIDNIGHT MURDER MYSTERIES

 Aboard a majestic cruise ship, the lifeless body of a passenger has been found in their luxury suite… The prime suspects are the twelve occupants of the VIP cabins on the upper deck.
 They are the only ones who could have had access.
 You and your fellow private detectives are participating in a conference on board the ship, and you all decide to make a bet to solve the murder.
 Who among you will prove to be the finest sleuth?

-The investigation game Midnight Murder Mysteries takes you on an uncertain voyage, in which you must try to reconstruct the circumstances of the alleged crime…
+The investigation game Midnight Murder Mysteries takes you on an unpredictable voyage, in which you must try to reconstruct the circumstances of the alleged crime…

 WHO IS THE MURDERER?
 WHAT WAS THEIR MOTIVE?
 HOW DID THE VICTIM DIE?

 Some testimonies or clues might add up.
-Others might contradict one another, or reveal something: this is where you’ll have to dig a little deeper… Time is of the essence because the perils of travel and the insight of your colleagues cast shadows of doubt over the outcome of the case.
+Others might contradict one another, or reveal something: this is where you’ll have to dig a little deeper… Time is of the essence because the perils of travel and the insight of your colleagues cast a shadow of doubt over the end of the investigation.
 You will have to constantly adapt to the circumstances…

 Common assumptions for all cases